 No matter how difficult your circumstances, you always have a choice in how you respond to those circumstances.

-Experiencing your core emotions of fear, anger, sadness, disgust, joy, and excitement is essential to reaching an openhearted state in which you are calm, curious, connected, compassionate, confident and courageous.
+Experiencing your core emotions is essential to reaching an openhearted state in which you are calm, curious, connected, compassionate, confident, and courageous.

 Your mind, body, and spirit are equally important to your health.